TuxInvader/nginx-apigw-operator/README.md

 ### Step Two

 You also need an NGINX Plus container which can automatically register itself with the NGINX Controller.
-So build this one, and host it in a private repo: [Docker NGINX Controller](https://github.com/nginxinc/docker-nginx-controller)
+So build this one: [Docker NGINX Controller](https://github.com/nginxinc/docker-nginx-controller), and host it in a private repo.

 You then need to deploy that container, using a manifest something like this: